mitre/saf_action/README.md

 ## Example

-Below is an example action:
+Below is an example action.

 ```
 on: [push]